 Sores can be small, or they can be allowed to persist and grow large in size.
 Pressure mattresses often use air to allow for this pressure to be relieved.
 The skin is allowed to heal if you have a pressure sore, and if a person is going to be bed ridden, these beds can help prevent pressure sores from occurring.

-How Does a Pressure Mattress Work?
+How Does an Alternating Pressure Mattress Work?

 Pressure ulcers occur when a person remains immobile, unable to turn or shift in the bed.
 If a person is allowed to stay in the same position, these ulcers will begin to develop.